Sthala Sayana Perumal Temple13 Votes Currently Open

 The architecture of the temple is stunning to say the least and even today the temple has elaborate ceremonies and “Poojas” or prayer services where people from all around the city come to offer their prayers and respect.

-How To reach Sthala Sayana Perumal Temple by Public Transport
+How to Reach Sthala Sayana Perumal Temple

 - By Bus: at Mamallapuram